 Since these beliefs are spiritual rather than religious, many nonreligious people find 12-step recovery very helpful.
 It also allows various religions to interpret and adapt the model to their own needs.

 Do the 12 Steps Work?

 Studies also show that such programs contribute to recovery over the long term.
-This is partially because rehabs and support groups that use the 12 Steps give people somewhere to go when they need help.
+This is partly because rehabs and group therapy programs that use the 12 Steps give people somewhere to go when they need help.
 Although individuals with addictions learn the model during rehab, it can be hard to follow when they’re thrown back into the real world.
 Support groups that use the steps give them a place to get support so that they stay on the path of abstinence.